Acquired Epileptic Aphasia Clinical Presentation

 During sleep, continuous spike and wave discharges may be seen on the EEG, and that pattern may be correlated with clinical deterioration.
 One family with this syndrome had autosomal dominant transmission with anticipation for the seizure disorder, oral and/or speech dyspraxia, and cognitive dysfunction, raising the possibility of a triplet repeat syndrome.[21]
 Antiepileptic medication and other agents (see Treatment), may affect the course of the disease in some cases.

 Developmental dysphasia is a syndrome in which language acquisition does not occur despite normal intelligence and the lack of brain or hearing pathology.
-The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR) refers to this syndrome as developmental expressive language disorder, a more appropriate term than developmental dysphasia, because it considers the poor development or lack of acquisition of expressive language.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) refers to this syndrome as language disorder.
+[23]

 Overnight sleep recording in patients with developmental dysphasia may show epileptiform discharges; in one study, as many as 30 of 32 cases studied had these discharges even though half of the patients studied never had a seizure.
 The EEG abnormalities in developmental dysphasia may be more prominent during sleep, but a study found only minimal or no worsening in the transition from sleep stages 1-2 to 3 (slow-wave sleep).